-- 2. System Clock Reference: There must be a system clock reference for monitoring to take place.
+- System Clock Reference: There must be a system clock reference for monitoring to take place.
 Select a reference from the pull down list.
 The best choice is a stable, always present clock source locked to house sync.
 Second to that, use the selected input as the clock.
 Generally speaking, Internal is not the best choice. - 3.
 Speaker Delay: If desired, an audio delay may be inserted ahead of the monitor speakers.
 This delay may range from 0 to 170 mS. Typically, delay is used to align the monitored audio with a video monitored signal. - 4.
 Input Selection: Audio from any of the input sources may be applied to the monitoring scheme in any way.
-For example, you may have 6 channels from an SDI stream, along with 2 AES channels, and along with 2 analog channels assigned your choice of meters.
 A Preset Input/Output Matrix is provided on the lower right side of the screen to allow you to assign each channel.
 Simply select each input source, one at a time, and then check the boxes in the Matrix to apply each input channel number to a metered channel number.
 They do not have to be applied in any specific order.
 The order of assignment should be chosen to make it easy for the operator to understand.
 If there are more than 8 or 16 channels in a source, the desired group can also be selected from the box in the lower left of the screen.